-Jet A-1 is recognized worldwide because it meets strict international specifications, primarily ASTM D1655 and DEF STAN 91-091, ensuring consistent quality, interchangeability, and operational safety across international airports and aircraft fleets.
+Jet A-1 is recognized worldwide because it meets strict international specifications, primarily ASTM D1655 and DEF STAN 91-091, ensuring consistent quality, interchangeability, and operational safety across international airports and aircraft fleets

 Refining & Manufacturing Process